mapikit/meta-system-docs/docs/api-docs/configuring/bops/bops.md

 This is the soul of your business operation, where all the logic is set and the flow is executed.
 It is a list of all the steps that exists in the operation, their dependencies, data, and the functions themselves.

 Since this is quite a complex subject, we have a page dedicated to the rules of this function, and what it does.
 See [BOps Configuration](./bops-configuration).

+#### `"ttl"` - Number (optional)
+Defines a Time To Live for this BOps.
+If this time is exceeded in milliseconds, MSYS will reject the promise of the BOp.

+#### `"identifier"` - String (required)
+Identifies this BOp with a string for Meta-System.
+This string will be used to reference the BOp anywhere in your system.